-A skateboard jump ramp is a curved ramp made for the purpose of launching you into the air.
+A skateboard jump ramp is a curved ramp made to launching you into the air.
 Getting air on a skateboard is a lot of fun.
 It allows you to grab, flip, tweak, spin and go over stuff.

 There isn't much to say about a launch ramp.
-They can be curved like a quarterpipe or flat.
+They curve or transition like a quarterpipe.
 The curve is usually pretty mellow at larger than 8'-0" radius.
 Boosting you off the end of the jump ramp with a lot of speed.

 A jump ramp gives you air to land to flat ground.
 The higher you go the tougher it is to land back on flat ground.
 Jump boxes in skateparks are a combination of a jump ramp flat deck and an opposite facing bank to land on.
 The bank lets you land easier from higher heights and speeds.

 If I could track the evolution of the mega ramp it starts with jump ramps in the 80's.
 Then skateboard parks all seemed to have a jump box of some sort in them.